WCNC-TV: A new Odyssey

 Odyssey Partners, a New York investment partnership headed by Michael Finkelstein, acquired WPCQ-TV in 1984 after four years of Westinghouse ownership.
 For Westinghouse, the move was about focusing on major markets and shedding a station that was estimated to have lost $5 million in four years; Charlie Hanna, writing in Variety the year before, noted that Westinghouse had seemed to lose its "gung-hoism" for the station.
 Mark Wolf, television and radio columnist for The Charlotte Observer, would note that elements that Group W had used successfully elsewhere had failed to make a dent against two formidable and entrenched competitors in Charlotte, and that the company seemed to lack other ideas when its typical plans did not work.

 When the sale closed in February 1985, Odyssey immediately announced the restoration of the NBC Nightly News to the station's schedule.
 Later that year, talk began of the potential return of local newscasts when station general manager Stan Rudick said that channel 36 was conducting market research on the idea.
 The station had reason to get back in the news game, as Charlotte was being cited as a potential market for NBC to move its affiliation.
 In February 1986, the station announced it would return to producing evening newscasts.

 Following a $2 million investment, 5:30 and 11 p.m. news programs began airing September 8, 1986, anchored by former Atlanta newsman John McKnight and Karen Adams.
 Ratings were low but exceeded the levels of Action News in the Group W era.
-The original "36 News" early evening newscast expanded to an hour and became "News 36" in May 1988 in what amounted to a soft reboot of the operation.
+The original 36 News early evening newscast expanded to an hour and became News 36 in May 1988 in what amounted to a soft reboot of the operation.
 The revamp brought a string of new faces, notably including weekend sports anchor Hannah Storm.

 Odyssey also implemented a technical overhaul for WPCQ-TV.
-In 1987, the station bought land north of Dallas to build a new tower near those owned by WBTV and newly built WJZY and filed to increase power to the maximum 5 million watts.
-After surviving an attempt by NBC to move its affiliation from channel 36, in which NBC attempted to court both Charlotte VHF stations and the new WJZY, the new tower and stronger signal were activated in September 1988, giving WPCQ-TV signal parity with other Charlotte stations.
+In 1987, the station bought land north of Dallas to build a new tower near those owned by WBTV and newly built WJZY and filed to increase its power to the maximum 5 million watts.
+After surviving an attempt by NBC to move its affiliation from channel 36, in which NBC attempted to court both Charlotte VHF stations and the new WJZY, the new tower and stronger signal were activated in September 1988, giving WPCQ-TV signal parity with the other Charlotte stations.